docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_inspect.md

 Root Key:	a2489bcac7a79aa67b19b96c4a3bf0c675ffdf00c6d2fabe1a5df1115e80adce
 ```

-Note that the `SIGNED TAG` maps to the image tag itself, and associates to given image `DIGEST`. `SIGNERS` lists all entities who have signed.
+The `SIGNED TAG` is the signed image tag with a unique content-addressable `DIGEST`. `SIGNERS` lists all entities who have signed.

 The administrative keys listed specify the root key of trust, as well as the administrative repository key.
+These keys are responsible for modifying signers, and rotating keys for the signed repository.

-If signers are set up for the repository via other `docker trust` commands, `docker trust inspect` will display them appropriately as a `SIGNER` and specify their `KEYS`:
+If signers are set up for the repository via other `docker trust` commands, `docker trust inspect` displays them appropriately as a `SIGNER` and specify their `KEYS`:

 ```bash
 $ docker trust inspect my-image:purple
 SIGNED TAG          DIGEST                                                              SIGNERS